laforge49/asynchronous-entities/README.md

 Entries in the persistent map of a context may have the following entry keys and values:

 * [:NAME, The name of the context.]
+* [:OPERATIONS, A persistent map with requests for key and operation ids as values.]
 * [:ENTITIES, A persistent map of entities.]
   (A persistent map rather than an ordered set is used here for scaling considerations.)

 A context is not a child of another entity, nor is it a parent.

-When a parent/child relation is broken and the child only has one parent, then the child is removed from the context of which it is a member, along with all the children of that child entity recursively, again, so long as those children only have a single parent.
+When an entity parent/child relation is broken and the child only has one parent, then the child is removed from the context of which it is a member, along with all the children of that child entity recursively, again, so long as those children only have a single parent.